noboevbo/pandoc-education/examples/worksheet.md

 ![This is the caption](qrcodeYouTubeVideo.png){#fig:qrcode}

-This is a question: \hrulefill
+This is a question: \thinrule

 # Exercise: Code {.exercise time=3}
 ```html